warren-bank/mirror-XMail-mail-server/docs/Readme.txt

 XMAIL SPOOL DESIGN

-    The new spool fs tree format has been designed to enable XMail to handle very large queues.
+    The new spool filesystem tree format has been designed to enable XMail to handle very large queues.
 Instead of having a single spool directory (like versions older than 0.61) a two layer deep splitting has been introduced so that its structure is:

      0   <dir>
        0   <dir>